Click HERE to sign our petition to divest Gainesville's public funds from the fossil fuel, private prison, and arms manufacturing industries

 General Employee Pension Funds

-More precise information is needed as to the precise stocks selected by each investment manager, but the benchmarks give us an idea that, indeed, a significant portion of Gainesville’s General Employee Pension Funds are in the fossil fuel industry, and at least minimally in private prisons.
+More precise information is needed as to the precise stocks selected by each investment manager, but the benchmarks give us an idea that, indeed, a significant portion of Gainesville’s General Employee Pension Funds are in the fossil fuel industry.

 City Employee Purchasing (“P”) Cards